steffenskov/StrongTypedId/README.md

 This works through the use of an abstract base class (`StrongTypedId<TStrongTypedId, TPrimitiveId>`) which is inherited to gain the id functionality.

 This project is inspired by [Andrew Lock's StronglyTypedId](https://github.com/andrewlock/StronglyTypedId).
 However I needed support for .Net 5 and thus this project was born.
+It has since evolved to .Net 7.

 # Installation